 Since the development of the 2015/16 - 2019/20 Strategic Plan for the Department, the external and internal environment in which the department operates as well as the understanding thereof has changed.
-The sections below contain an overview of the latest developments that impact on the Department's mandates and should be read together with the Situation Analysis in the Strategic Plan of the Department with the amendment in the Annual Performance Plan of 2016/17.
+The sections below contain an overview of the latest developments that impact on the Department's mandates and should be read together with the Situation Analysis in the Strategic Plan of the Department with the amendments in the Annual Performance Plans of 2016/17 and 2017/18.